sonja-ng/art_wrap/README.md

 # Summary:

-In Art Wrap, you are an art handler in a chaotic gallery who must pack artworks for last-minute exhibitions so they can be shipped out just in time.
+In Art Wrap, you are an art handler in a chaotic gallery who must pack artworks last-minute so they can be shipped out just in time for the next big show.

 # Functionality & MVPs: